cysouw/diathesis/text/c06_prepositions.md

    Wir einigen uns miteinander.
 :::

-### Purposive/beneficiary *für*
+### Purposive/beneficiary *für* {#sec:prepositions-fur}

-The preposition *für* has a beneficiary reading with human participants and a general purpose interpretation with non-human participants.
-Beneficiary *für* often appears in alternation with a dative [@next a], see [@sec:prepositions-dative-antipassive-accusative].
-However, a beneficiary *für* is also possible with many more verbs as an adverbial phrase [@next b] without such an alternation being possible [@next c].
+The preposition *für* has a ~~beneficiary~~ reading with human participants and a more general ~~purposive~~ interpretation with non-human participants.
+Beneficiary *für* often appears in alternation with a dative [@next a,b], see [@sec:prepositions-dative-antipassive-accusative].
+However, a beneficiary *für* is possible with many more verbs as an adverbial phrase [@next c] with such a dative alternation being impossible [@next d].

 ::: ex
 a.
-Ich kaufe dir ein Buch. \
 Ich kaufe ein Buch für dich.
 b.
+Ich kaufe dir ein Buch.
-Ich arbeite für dich. \
+c.
+Ich arbeite für dich.
-c. ^* Ich arbeite dir
+d. ^* Ich arbeite dir
 :::

-Adverbial purposive *für* can be used with almost all verbs and can be identified by being paraphrased by *um zu-Infinitiv* phrase [@next a,b].
+Adverbial purposive *für* can be used with almost all verbs and can be identified by the possibility to be paraphrased by an *um zu-Infinitiv* phrase [@next a,b].
 In this usage, it is also possible to use the paraphrase *dafür, dass* [@next c].
-This is an obvious counterexample to the claim that this paraphrase identifies governed prepositions.
+This is an obvious exception to the claim that this paraphrase identifies governed prepositions.

 ::: ex
 a.
 Ich arbeite für ein besseres Leben.
 b.
-Ich arbeite um ein besseres Leben zu haben.
+Ich arbeite um ein besseres Leben zu bekommen.
 c.
-Ich arbeite dafür, dass ich ein besseres Leben habe.
+Ich arbeite dafür, dass ich ein besseres Leben bekomme.
 :::

-### Cause *durch* and *von* {#sec:prepositions-durch}
+### Causal *durch* and *von* {#sec:prepositions-durch}

-The preposition *durch*, roughly meaning 'through' in its spatial meaning [@next a], has a widespread adverbial usage describing a cause [@next b].
-In this non-governed adverbial usage it is possible to use the paraphrase *dadurch, dass* [@next c].
+The preposition *durch*, roughly meaning 'through' in its spatial meaning [@next a], has a widespread adverbial usage describing a ~~cause~~ [@next b].
+In this non-governed adverbial usage it is often still possible to use the paraphrase *dadurch, dass* [@next c].
 Together with purposive *für* from the previous section, this is a second exception to the claim that this *da-* paraphrase is an indication of governed usage.

 ::: ex
 a.
 Ich laufe durch den Regen.